ethosofscience/philosophy-stuttgart/README.md

 <git-commit-hash>-2017-01-28-16:15:00 UTC

   CREATOR(S) - This project was CREATED by:
-Michael Czechowski, Martin Maga
+The Student Council of Philosophy at the University of Stuttgart

   CONTACT - You can CONTACT the creator(s) or developer(s) of this project at:
-E-Mail: contact@martinmaga.de, …
+E-Mail: contact@ethosofscience.org

   COPYRIGHT - The COPYRIGHT holder of this project is:
-COPYRIGHT (c) 2016 Martin Maga
+COPYRIGHT (c) 2017 ethosofscience.org

   LICENSE - This project is LICENSED under the following license:
 Martin Maga 2016 CC BY-SA 4.0 https://creativecommons.org